 (Water Pollution Control Facilities Permit, or WPCF).

 Cleanup activities which result in discharge of treated contaminated water

 may be allowed under certain circumstances.
 These activities may include

-dewatering excavations, pump tests (short-term), and on-going discharges from
+dewatering excavations, (short term) pump tests, and ongoing discharges from

 Information about permits required if the

 emissions from a soil vapor extraction system or air stripper groundwater